 Why Is Biting a Bad Thing?

-Dogs will use their mouths to pick things up and to engage in play with other dogs.
-They will even do what is called “play biting” with their human family when the mood strikes them.
-This is non-aggressive, controlled biting that is playful for the dog.
+Dogs will use their mouths to pick up things and play with other dogs.
+They will even “play biting” with their human family when the mood strikes them.
+This is a non-aggressive, controlled biting that is playful for the dog.

-Biting may certainly be a natural dog behavior in this context, but unless the dog has learned bite inhibition from its mother, it can become a problem.
-The mother dog will teach the young pups to inhibit their bites and to control their aggression within the first three months.
-If this has not been taught effectively, the dog may engage in uncontrolled biting and aggressive behavior that needs to be curbed.
+Biting may be a natural dog behavior in this context, but it can become a problem if the dog has learned bite inhibition from its mother.
+The mother dog will teach the young pups to inhibit their bites and control their aggression within the first three months.
+If this has not been trained effectively, the dog may engage in uncontrolled biting and aggressive behavior that needs to be curbed.

-This kind of biting can be dangerous to children and dog owners in general.
+This kind of biting can be dangerous to children and dog owners.
 In some cases, it can become tragic.
-The good news is that if you have a puppy and its biting seems to be out of control, you still have time to curb it.
+The good news is that if you have a puppy whose biting seems out of control, you still have time to curb it.